wickwirew/Converter/README.md

 ## Property Matching
 Converter tries to be intelligent when matching properties on the source to the destination type.
 It will automatically handle mapping to and from different casing styles, including `camelCasing`, `PascalCasing`, and `snake_casing`.
 So for example `SomePropertyName` or `some_property_name` can be instantly mapped to and from `somePropertyName`

 Private properties sometimes are noted with an underscore at the beginning.
 Converter will automatically convert them as well.
-So for example `firstName` can be mapped automatically to `_firstName`.
+So for example `firstName` can be mapped automatically to and from `_firstName`.

 If you would like the conversion to match properties only the names are an exact match then when the conversion if created you can specify a `strict` matching policy.